Standard Chartered leads FTSE 100 higher in earnings-driven session | Business

 Standard Chartered leads FTSE 100 higher in earnings-driven session

-Standard Chartered jumped 12.5% to the top of the FTSE 100 after the emerging markets-focused lender posted a forecast-beating 6% rise in quarterly profit, benefiting from higher interest rates aimed at controlling inflation.
-Smith+Nephew gained 3% after the medical products maker topped first-quarter sales estimates, helped by a revival in elective surgeries that were delayed during the COVID-19 pandemic.
+Standard Chartered jumped 14.2% to the top of the FTSE 100 after the emerging markets-focused lender produced a forecast-beating 6% rise in quarterly profit, benefiting from higher interest rates aimed at controlling inflation.
+Smith+Nephew gained 3.4% after the medical products maker topped first-quarter sales estimates, helped by a revival in elective surgeries that were delayed during the COVID-19 pandemic.

-London's FTSE 100 climbed on Thursday, driven by strong earnings updates from firms including Whitbread and Standard Chartered, although Sainsbury hit the bottom of the index after warning of a drop in annual profit due to the cost-of-living crisis.
+London's FTSE 100 closed higher on Thursday driven by strong earnings updates from companies including Whitbread and Standard Chartered, although Sainsbury hit the bottom of the index after warning of a drop in annual profit due to the cost-of-living crisis.

-The blue-chip index rose 0.8%, while the domestically focused mid-cap FTSE 250 index advanced 0.9%.
-Standard Chartered jumped 12.5% to the top of the FTSE 100 after the emerging markets-focused lender posted a forecast-beating 6% rise in quarterly profit, benefiting from higher interest rates aimed at controlling inflation.
+The blue-chip index ended 1.1% higher, recording its strongest session in nearly three weeks, while the domestically focused mid-cap FTSE 250 index advanced 0.9%.
+Standard Chartered jumped 14.2% to the top of the FTSE 100 after the emerging markets-focused lender produced a forecast-beating 6% rise in quarterly profit, benefiting from higher interest rates aimed at controlling inflation.

-Bucking the positive mood, Sainsbury's fell 3.1% after the supermarket group followed market leader Tesco in flagging a lower annual profit due to soaring inflation.
-Unilever rose 0.6% after the Dove soap maker posted upbeat quarterly sales as it hiked prices by more than 8% to offset higher supply chain and energy costs.
+Bucking the positive mood, Sainsbury's fell 4.3% after the supermarket group followed market leader Tesco in flagging a lower annual profit due to soaring inflation.
+Unilever rose 2.7% after the Dove soap maker reported upbeat quarterly sales as it raised prices by more than 8% to offset higher supply chain and energy costs.

-Grafton Group gained 5.5% to top the FTSE 150 after the building materials supplier reported a 17.5% rise in revenue.
+Grafton Group gained 2.9% after the building materials supplier reported a 17.5% rise in revenue.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)